-- have set and published at least one measurable equality objective by 6 April 2012 that furthers the three aims of the Equality Duty and then again at least every four years.
+- set and publish at least one measurable equality objective that furthers the three aims of the Equality Duty and then again at least every four years.

-The Council's overall approach to equality and diversity is set out in its Single Equality Scheme 2011-2014
+The Council has met these specific duties.
+The Council's overall approach to equality and diversity is set out in its Statement of Commitment to Equality and Diversity.